23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 After creating an account, you will be prompted to create your first Discord server.
 You will need to create a server first before you can create your bot, because bots can only be added to servers by the server's owner.
 They also require special permissions only available to server owners or moderators.

-You should now see a screen similar to the one shown in the image below.
+A box similar to the one shown in the image below will be shown.

 1. Click ***Create My Own***.<br><br>![createServer01](../graphics/createFirstServer.png)<br>